How to Make a Mini DIY Tabletop Greenhouse

 Once dry, I gave my greenhouse a couple of light coats of Rust-Oleum hunter-green spray paint.

 You could paint it any color you want.
-Green, black, and white are nice neutral colors that will be a great back drop for your plants.
+Green, black, and white are nice neutral colors that will be a great backdrop for your plants.
 However, you could go color-crazy with Christmas red, cobalt blue, or hot pink!

 Rust-Oleum Hunter Green spray paint

-Tabletop Greenhouse Plant Display
+DIY Tabletop Greenhouse Ideas for Display

 But in the colder winter months, she is not as happy sitting beside a cold window.